Fill out the form below to schedule a demo or call our sales team at

 Many pastors today feel tired, overcommitted, embattled, and under-resourced.
 They’re often so focused on helping take care of others that they forget to take care of themselves.

-42% of pastors seriously considered quitting ministry in the last year—that’s two out of every five pastors!
+42% of pastors have seriously considered quitting ministry—that’s two out of every five pastors!
 They experience many burnout and spiritual exhaustion symptoms such as fatigue, loss of appetite, changing sleeping patterns, spiritual doubt, and emotional withdrawal from community and family.

 When pastors are in a healthy state, their family, staff, and church are better set up to thrive.
 But when they’re distressed, their ministry is limited and everyone around them is affected.
 If left unattended these problems can lead to pastor burnout.

 Let’s uncover the main issues pastors face today and discover how to overcome them.

 Recent studies identify three primary church problems that negatively affect pastors and mental health.
 Taking an in-depth look at each of these issues gives us a better understanding of how our church leaders struggle maintaining mental wellness and how we can help them thrive in today’s challenging environment.

 Stress is by far the largest challenge facing pastors today.
 While many factors contribute to stress, the three primary categories for pastoral stress include: